Turf fire in an Irish Cottage

 I love working in front of the fireplace when there’s a distinct chill in the air.
 It’s comforting and eerily mesmerizing, bringing out the primal instincts that attract me to the warmth and security of an open fire.

-The images of the dancing flames, the comfort of the heat, and the smell of burning turf have been the centerpiece of Irish homes for many centuries.
+The images of the dancing flames, the comfort of the heat, and the smell of burning turf have been the centrepiece of Irish homes for many centuries.

 The fuel, itself — turf or peat moss — took thousands of years to form out of organic material deposited in bogs, so no matter the changes in architectural styles, fireplace decorations or other developments in “modern life,” the traditional turf fire still connects me to the spirit and soul of Ireland.